input-output-hk/marlowe-cardano/marlowe-cli/doc/export-datum.md

 # Marlowe CLI: Datum Information

-The `export-datum` command writes a Marlowe datum to a JSON file in the detailed schema format suitable for use with the `--tx-in-datum-file` option of `cardano-cli transaction build`.
+The `marlowe-cli contract datum` command writes a Marlowe datum to a JSON file in the detailed schema format suitable for use with the `--tx-in-datum-file` option of `cardano-cli transaction build`.

 ## Options

-    $ marlowe-cli export-datum --help
+    $ marlowe-cli contract datum --help

-    Usage: marlowe-cli export-datum --contract-file CONTRACT_FILE
+    Usage: marlowe-cli contract datum --contract-file CONTRACT_FILE
-                                    --state-file STATE_FILE [--out-file DATUM_FILE]
+                                      --state-file STATE_FILE
-                                    [--print-stats]
+                                      [--out-file DATUM_FILE] [--print-stats]
-      Export a datum to a JSON file.
+      Export a contract datum to a JSON file.

     Available options:
       --contract-file CONTRACT_FILE  JSON input file for the contract.